-222. Elementary School Music (A Methods Course)

-Prerequisite: Music 221.
+222. Elementary School Music (A Methods Course).
+II Three hours Prerequisite: Music 221.

-225. Children's Literature
+225. Children's Literature.
+I and II

-Three hours This course is offered in order to develop a knowledge of and an interest in good literature on the elementary level.
+This course is offered in order to develop a knowledge of and an interest in good literature on the elementary level.
 The development of skill in story telling on the part of the teacher is also emphasized.

-231. Audio-Visual Aids in Education
+- 231. Audio-Visual Aids in Education.
+Not offered in 1966-'67 Three hours

 The study of multi-sensory aids to learning, oriented in psychology.
 Includes study of graphic media, multi-dimensional models, field trips, magnetic recording, projected material and associated equipment, radio and television.
-Three class sessions include laboratory period.
+Three class sessions include laboratory period. - 307.
+School Administration.
+Not offered in 1966-'67.
+Three hours

-307. School Administration

 A study of the structure, organization, administration and management of the elementary and secondary school.
-Development of professional leadership and supervisory practices.
+Development of professional leadership and supervisory practices. - 310.
+Educational Measurements.
+I and II

-310. Educational Measurements